ansible/ansible-builder/docs/collection_metadata.rst

 Collection developers can verify that dependencies specified in the collection will be processed correctly by Ansible Builder.

-In order to do that, the collection has to be installed locally.
+To do that, the collection has to be installed locally.

 When installing collections using ansible-galaxy
 ------------------------------------------------